Size ranking: 34th

 The smallest but most prominent of the three parts into which the ancient Greek constellation of Argo Navis, the ship of the Argonauts, was divided by the French astronomer Nicolas Louis de Lacaille in his first catalogue of the southern stars, published in 1756.
 In that catalogue he gave it the French name Corps du Navire.
 His final catalogue, Coelum australe stelliferum, appeared in 1763 containing the same three subdivisions but with Latin instead of French names.
 Although usually described as the keel, Carina represents the main body or hull of the ship.
 The other two parts are Puppis, the poop or stern, and Vela, the sails.

-Carina inherited the two brightest stars of the dismantled Argo, now labelled Alpha Carinae (better known as Canopus) and Beta Carinae (Miaplacidus).
+Carina inherited the two brightest stars of the dismantled Argo; they are now labelled Alpha Carinae (better known as Canopus) and Beta Carinae (Miaplacidus).
 Canopus, a creamy white giant just over 300 light years away, is in fact the second-brightest star in the entire sky; it marks the blade of one of the ship’s two steering oars.
 Eratosthenes and Ptolemy both spelled the star’s name Κάνωβος (Kanobos); Canopus is the Latinized version.

 Canopus and other stars